przemekrylski/RepositoryFetcher/README.md

 # RepositoryFetcher

-## Application writen in Java 17 and SpringBoot 3.
+## Application written in Java 17 and SpringBoot 3.
 It has been divided on different classes which are responsible for separate logic in the whole application.

 ## Short explanation of classes mentioned above: